jwcalder/AMAAZETools/README.md

 python setup.py install --user
 ```

-The examples directory contains a test script showing how to use tha package.
+The examples directory contains a test script showing how to use the package.
 Documentation coming soon.

 ## Contact and questions